-We begin here with Step #2, Understanding the Power Dynamic.
+Step #2, Understanding the Power Dynamic

+Church leaders, whether they are aware of it or not, possess a huge amount of power inherent in their position.
+Their positional power connects to the church community, the denomination, and to our Lord.
+Thankfully, not all sexual misconduct involves a church leader.
+Yet when it does, the impacts are especially harmful not only to the individuals directly involved, but also to the entire church community.
 Jesus, our redeemer and our example, used his infinite power in sacrificial love for others, dying on a cross, and empowering others through his Holy Spirit.
 We are called to follow his way.
 Synod 2016 recognized this power dynamic in adopting the following statement as a new Supplement to Church Order Article 83: “One of the key dynamics in considering abuse of office is the imbalance and misuse of power.
-The power inherent in the role of an office bearer represents a sacred trust and must not be misused”.
+The power inherent in the role of an officebearer represents a sacred trust and must not be misused”.
 (Church Order and Its Supplements 2016; p.
-100) Education about misconduct as abuse of power (not a consensual affair between persons of equal power) has been identified as a key prevention strategy.
+100)

+The other side of the power dynamic is the significant and intense powerlessness experienced by those who have suffered abuse.
+They were powerless to prevent the abuse from happening, and may still feel powerless as the impacts of the abuse continue to affect their lives in ways that are completely out of their control.
 One important way to begin to restore power to those who have been victimized is to involve them in any decisions that will affect them.
-Any decision about how, when, and to whom any part of their story might be shared is their decision alone – it’s their own experience and must not be shared without permission.
-They should also be involved as much as possible in any process decisions about how the situation is handled.
-Churches often make a big mistake in changing focus after the abuse has been disclosed to the one who perpetrated the abuse.
-We must not, throughout the process, neglect those who have been harmed.
+Any decision about how, when, and to whom any part of their story might be shared is their decision alone – it is their own experience and must not be shared without permission.
+They should also be involved as much as possible in any process decisions regarding the handling of the situation.
+Churches often make a big mistake in changing focus after abuse is disclosed to the one who perpetrated the abuse.
+We must not neglect those who have been harmed as the process moves forward, rather they need to be included in guiding the entire process.
 Their needs have been ignored, and their voices unheard in their experience of abuse.
-It is up to us now to listen, to focus our attention on their needs, and to allow them to make decisions on their own behalf.
-In this way they will regain some of the power or agency that they have lost.
+It is now up to us to listen, to focus our attention on their needs, and to allow them to make decisions on their own behalf.
+In this way, they will regain some of the power or agency that they have lost.

 Ideas from Safe Church Ministry:

-View a webinar and have a discussion.
-Safe Church webinars are an easy way to learn something in less than an hour, and are designed to lead to good discussion.
+- View a webinar and have a discussion – Safe Church webinars are an easy way to learn something in less than an hour, and are designed to lead to good discussion.
 A special council meeting or retreat, a small group Bible Study, or adult education hour would provide good contexts.